mooculus/la-carte/matrixMethods/README.md

 ## Lecture 1: Introduction to Vectors and Basic Operations
 ### Learning Outcomes:
-* Understand definitions and geometric interpretations of vectors.
+* Understand definitions of vectors and scalars
-* Perform basic operations: vector addition, scalar multiplication, and dot product.
+* Perform basic operations: vector addition, scalar multiplication.
+* Introduce matrices: as storing data
-* Introduce matrices: definitions, types, and basic operations (addition, subtraction, scalar multiplication).
+* Introduce matrices: as transforming data
 * View a matrix as a function on vectors, both on the left and right

 ## Lecture 2: Systems of Linear Equations and Gaussian Elimination